nickfogle/easyrtc/README.md

-EasyRTC Server Example
+Video Conference App
 ======================

 This folder contains all the files you'll need to create a simple server with EasyRTC, Express, and Socket.io.
-You can copy these files where you wish.
+I'm using EasyRTC's framework to do most of the heavy lifting while I focus more on UI.

 Files and Folders:
 ------------------